UOR: Universal Backdoor Attacks on Pre-trained Language Models: Experiments

-\paragraph{Comparison with Task-agnostic Attacks} Our results on the text classification task are shown in Table \ref{trigger3} and Table \ref{trigger6}.
-From these tables, we can see that our method significantly outperforms the baseline methods and achieves higher T-ASR, L-ASR and ALC while maintaining ACC.
-Also, the larger the number of classes of the classification task, the more obvious the advantage of our method.
-This stems from the more uniform distribution of triggers output representations obtained by UOR.
-In addition, we notice that among the three baselines, POR-2 performs better.
-Its T-ASR can often reach 100\%, which shows that POR-2 can gather all the sentences with trigger words very intensively to the pre-defined output representations.
-However, its L-ASR and ALC are low, which shows that the pre-defined output representations used by POR-2 are difficult to uniformly cover the entire feature space.
-UOR-G achieves better results than UOR, because trigger words have certain limitations on the learning of output representations.
-Gradient search finds more suitable trigger words, so that the subsequent PSCL can reach a better effect.
+\paragraph{Comparison with Task-agnostic Attacks} Evaluation results on various text classification tasks are shown in Table \ref{trigger3} and Table \ref{trigger6}.
+From these tables, we can see that UOR significantly outperforms baselines, achieving higher L-ASR and ALC while maintaining similar T-ASR and ACC.
+Moreover, the advantage of UOR is more apparent on tasks with a larger number of classes.
+This indicates that UOR can achieve a more even distribution of backdoor features while aggregating them to cover more task labels.
+Furthermore, UOR with gradient search (UOR-G) achieves better results than UOR alone, as manually selected trigger words have inherent limitations in learning output representations.
+Gradient search identifies more suitable trigger words, allowing the subsequent PSCL to achieve a better effect.

-\paragraph{Comparison with Task-specific Attacks} Since task-specific attacks are usually performed based on a particular downstream task, we consider the migration settings for a fair comparison.
-First we implant a backdoor in PLMs based on one task and then fine-tune the backdoored PLMs on another task. we choose SST-2 task for implanting the backdoor and then migrate it to IMDB, OLID and Twitter tasks.
-As can be seen in Table \ref{task-specific}, the performances of task-specific attacks are difficult to be transferred to other tasks, even if the tasks are in the same domain (e.g., SST-2 $\to$ IMDB).
-Moreover, the ACC with the same training epochs is significantly lower since the model has learned other tasks beforehand.
-In contrast, UOR maintains attack performance and does not compromise ACC when being migrated to any downstream task because it is not dependent on downstream tasks.
+\paragraph{Comparison with Task-specific Attacks} For task-specific attacks, we consider a migration evaluation settings for a fair comparison.
+First we implant a backdoor into PLMs using the SST-2 task.
+We then fine-tune the backdoored PLMs on other tasks.
+As shown in Appendix \ref{a4}, task-specific attacks are difficult to successfully migrate to other tasks, even when the source and target tasks belong to the same domain (e.g., SST-2 $\to$ IMDB).
+Only the LWP approach achieves effective migration performance through a cascading poisoning.
+However, its migrated ASR remains inferior to that of our proposed UOR method, which realizes robust and transferable backdoors without task dependence.